ewolff/microservice-dapr/HOW-TO-RUN.md

 * Run the order microservice: `dapr run -f dapr-order.yaml`
 * Now the circuit break should change from half-open to close now.

+## Resilience: Retry

+* Start the shipping microservices with the circuit breaker enabled:
+  `./shipping-retry.sh`
+* Create some load ` ./load.sh "-X POST http://localhost:8083/poll"`
+* Note that accessing the order microservice is being retried.
+You will find the output in the terminal window for the shipping microservice.
+* Run the order microservice: `dapr run -f dapr-order.yaml`
+* The log shows that the order service is available again and no more retries occur.